bl4de/security-tools/nodestructor/README.md

                         comma separated list of packages to exclude from scanning (eg. babel excludes ALL packages with babel in name, like babel-register, babel-types etc.
+  -I INCLUDE, --include INCLUDE
+                        comma separated list of selected packages for scanning.
+Might be useful in projects where there are hundreds of dependiences and only some of them needs to be processed
   -S, --skip-node-modules
                         when scanning recursively, do not scan ./node_modules folder
   -T, --skip-test-files
                         when scanning recursively, do not check test files (usually test.js)

 ```